mrkuz/kradle/README.md

             baseImage("bellsoft/liberica-openjdk-alpine:17")
             startupScript(false)
             // withJvmKill(1.16.0")
-            // ports(...)
+            // ports(…)
-            // jvmOpts("...")
+            // jvmOpts("…")
         }
     }
 }
 ```

-- `baseImage`: The base image used
+- `baseImage`: Base image used
 - `ports`: List of exposed ports
 - `jvmOpts`: Options passed to the JVM
-- `withJvmKill`: Adds [jvmkill](https://github.com/airlift/jvmkill) to the image. [jvmkill](https://github.com/airlift/jvmkill) terminates the JVM if it is unable to allocate memory.
+- `withJvmKill`: Adds [jvmkill](https://github.com/airlift/jvmkill) to the image, which terminates the JVM if it is unable to allocate memory
 - `startupScript`: Uses a script as entrypoint for the container.
-You can provide your own script at _src/main/extra/app.sh_.
-Otherwise `kradle` will create one.
+Either you provide your own script at _src/main/extra/app.sh_ or `kradle` will create one

 <a id="feature-documentation"></a>
 ### Documentation